 “Insanity is doing the same thing over and over again and expecting different results.”

-— Albert Einstein (1879-1855)
+— Albert Einstein (1879–1955)

 Bernard Stewart McCall was born inquisitive.
 He was also born on Tuesday.

+Bernard's mother, Helen McCall, loved to tell the story of Bernard’s birth whenever she got the chance.
 It’d been on her weekly shopping day that Bernard had unexpectedly entered the world.
-Shopping day meant that it had been pension day, which meant it’d been Tuesday . . .
+Shopping day meant that it’d been pension day, which meant it’d been Tuesday:

 “When the contractions started mid-morning, I was gettin’ ready to head out the door to buy the weekly groceries,” Helen would reminisce in her broad, working-class, Edinburgh accent.
 “Now I do tend to be a bit of a worrier, so I called up me' mum straight away for advice; she’s usually pretty good at pointin' me in the right direction.

 “Mum lived just a few blocks away at the time, but when I called she was lettin' her Tuesday morning bridge party into the sittin' room.
 I could hear she was distracted, and not really listenin' to what I was sayin' like.

 "Mum quickly reassured me and told me I was havin' Braxton Hicks contractions; I'd never heard of 'em.
 She went on to say that they're common in the weeks prior to givin' birth, and mercy why hadn’t the doctor warned me about 'em?
 As I wasn’t due for three more weeks, she said, I was goin' to be fine.
 She'd come by and check on me Saturday.
 Click.
 [Wide-eyed facial expression].
 Saturday!!